brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-07.md

 since I couldn't tell the difference between a ward and owlry before that."

 "Hmm..."
-Krum said, looking at him directly for the first time, " Tell me, have you..."
+Krum said, looking at him directly for the first time, "Tell me, have you..."

 Whatever he was going to ask faded on his tongue, and Harry looked over